nissimanjayil/SoftwareEngineering/README.md

                                               Assignment 1 for the module CS3012:
        Branch called lowest common ancestor 2 for the implementation of part 2 of the Assignment.
-       It can found by changing the master branch to this branch called lowest common ancestor 2
+       It can found by changing the master branch to this branch lowest common ancestor 2

                                                      Lowest Common Ancestor: